luckyhyosun/fullstackopen/README.md

 + npm install jsonwebtoken
   - Generate JSON web tokens
   - Run in backend

++ npm init playwright@latest
+  - Install Playwright by running in the new project directory
+  - When using script from package.json:
+    - <code>"test": "playwright test"</code>
+    - <code>"test:report": "playwright show-report"</code>
+  - npm run test -- --ui
+    - Tests can also be run via the graphical UI with the command

 **To test React Apps**,
 + npm install --save-dev vitest jsdom